Share to: share facebook share twitter share wa share telegram print page

 Origin

 The ruling house of Jind belonged to the Phulkian dynasty, sharing a common ancestor named Tiloka with the Nabha rulers.
-Tiloka was the eldest son of Phul Sidhu of the Phulkian Misl.
-The Jind rulers descend from Sukhchain Singh, the younger son of Tiloka.[3]
-The Jind State was founded in 1763.[citation needed] Other sources give a date of 1768 for the founding of the state.[1]
+Tiloka was the eldest son of Phul Sidhu of the Phulkian Misl.[3]
+The Jind rulers descend from Sukhchain Singh, the younger son of Tiloka.[4]
+The Jind State was founded in 1763 by Gajpat Singh after the fall of Sirhind.[3]
+Other sources give a date of 1768 for the founding of the state.[1]

 After the passing of Gajpat, his son Bhag Singh succeeded to the throne of Jind in 1789.[1]
 Bhag Singh is notable as being the first cis-Sutlej or Phulkian Sikh ruler to develop amicable ties with the British East India Company, which developed into a state of allyship between the two parties.[1]